Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Our Method

 \textbf{False Negative 1-Saddle (FN1saddle)} could be fixed by making it unpaired in the decompressed data.
 If an FN1saddle edge $ij$ is paired with vertex $i$ in the decompressed data (as shown in Figure~\ref{fig:saddle}(e) and (f)), we decrease vertex $i$ so that $g_i < g_j $, preventing edge $ij$ from pairing with vertex $i$.
 Similarly, if it is paired with triangle $ijl$ (as shown in Figure~\ref{fig:saddle}(g) and (h)), we decrease either vertex $i$ or vertex $j$, ensuring that edge $ij$ cannot pair with triangle $ijl$.

 \textbf{False Positive 2-Saddle (FP2saddle)}.
 An FP2saddle triangle $ijk$ in the original data should be paired with an edge/tetrahedron in one of the two conditions: 1. paired with edge $ij$, requiring $f_i > f_k$ and $f_j > f_k$; 2. paired with tetrahedron $ijkl$, requiring $ f_i > f_l $ and $ f_j > f_l $ and $ f_k > f_l $.
-Similar to the FP1saddle case, we can edit one of the vertices associated with the edge or tetrahedron paired with triangle $ijk$ in the original data, as shown in Figure~\ref{fig:2saddles}.
+We can edit one of the vertices associated with the edge or tetrahedron paired with triangle $ijk$ in the original data, as shown in Figure~\ref{fig:2saddles}.

-\textbf{False Negative 2-Saddle (FN2saddle).} Similar to the FN1saddle cases, if an FN2saddle is incorrectly paired with an edge $ij$ then we edit vertex $i$ or $j$ (as shown in Figure~\ref{fig:2saddles}(e) and (f)); if it is paired with a tetrahedron $ijkl$, then we edit vertex $i$ or $j$ or $l$ (as shown in Figure~\ref{fig:2saddles}(g) and (h)).
+\textbf{False Negative 2-Saddle (FN2saddle).} Similar to the FN1saddle cases, if an FN2saddle is incorrectly paired with an edge $ij$ then we edit vertex $i$ or $j$ (as shown in Figure~\ref{fig:2saddles}(e) and (f)); if it is paired with a tetrahedron $ijkl$, then we edit vertex $i$ or $j$ or $k$ (as shown in Figure~\ref{fig:2saddles}(g) and (h)).

-\textbf{False Positive maximum (FPmax)}.
-In 2D, maxima is represented by a triangle, while in 3D, it is represented by a tetrahedron.
+\textbf{False Positive Maximum (FPmax)}.
+In 2D, a maxima is represented by a triangle, while in 3D, it is represented by a tetrahedron.
 Therefore, we discuss these cases separately.
 In a 2D case, as shown in Figure~\ref{fig:max}(a) and (b), triangle $ijk$ is an FPmax which is paired with edge $ik$ in the original data (as shown in Figure~\ref{fig:max}(b)), meaning the scalar values of vertex $i$, vertex $k$, and vertex $j$ must satisfy that $f_i > f_j$ and $f_k > f_j$.
 We then decrease the value of vertex $j$ until this condition is also satisfied in the decompressed data.
 In a 3D case, the FPmax is a tetrahedron $ijkl$, as shown in Figure~\ref{fig:max}(e) and (f).
 Assuming that tetrahedron $ijkl$ is paired with a triangle $ijk$ in the original data.
 Similarly, we decrease vertex $l$.